BimalRajGyawali/program-planning-using-transformer/README.md

 Expected Unit Test: `return False`

+So, it would be very useful for students to understand why their plan failed, rather than just seeing that the unit test failed (as mentioned in the paper).

 <br>

-### Providing high-level feedback on a plan using LLMs is challenging
+### But, providing high-level feedback on a plan using LLMs is challenging

-So, it would be very useful if students knew the reason why the plain failed instead of knowing only unit test failed.
-[The paper also mentions this].
-But it is challenging due to:
+Because:

-1. LLMs are non-deterministic and we cannot absolutely control what they generate.
+1. LLMs are non-deterministic, so we can't fully control what they generate.
-2. To give a plan specific feedback, LLM should have the knowledge of task.
-But it risks in LLM generating the code from the plan due to (Point 1).
+2. To provide plan-specific feedback, the LLM needs to understand the task, but this could lead to the LLM generating code from the plan instead.

 <br>